Tresk7924/HorseExtension/README.md

 Like the heightTypes and MTA support, find `fruit_density.gdm`, convert it to a PNG with the GRLE converter, make sure the new `fruit_density.png` file is in the same directory as the original GDM file, and DELETE the original `fruit_density.gdm`.

+Some maps have bugs resulting from what we do next, because we're changing what bits in the fruit density image mean.
+I've had grass patches become withered potatoes, and soybeans instead of flowers in people's gardens.
+I've included an image converter to deal with this at support/fruit_density_converter.exe (adapted from work on the [LS-ModCompany forums](https://ls-modcompany.com/forum/thread/8049-limit-f%C3%BCr-fruchtsorten-in-beliebiger-map-erh%C3%B6hen/?postID=93808)).
+It works the same as the GRLE converter, so drag the new `fruit_density.png` file onto the executable and you'll get `fruit_density_new.png`.
+Delete the original `fruit_density.png` and rename `fruit_density_new.png` to `fruit_density.png` to replace it.

 ### Editing map.i3d

 Open the map's main i3d file in a text editor.